How Much is a Locksmith?

 There are a variety of things that can make a job take longer, just as there are a variety of things that can make a job go quicker for all types of lock service.
 So how can we quote the charge up front when every job, and every drive to every lock job, is unique?
 The answer is average-based pricing.

-So if it only took a few seconds to unlock your home or car did you pay $1200 / hour?
+So if it only took a few seconds to unlock your home or car was the cost $1200 / hour?

-No, you paid for the service of unlocking your house and if you’re lucky you got a good locksmith that made your day a bit easier by taking care of your job quickly.
+No, you paid for the exchange of service of unlocking your house.
+If you’re lucky you got a good locksmith that made your day a bit easier by taking care of your job very quickly.

 So What Is the Best Questions to Ask a Locksmith When They Get Into Your Home, Car or Business so Quickly?